smcmahon/Products.PloneFormGen/Products/PloneFormGen/README.txt

 *   Unpack the product package into the Products folder of the Zope/Plone instance.
 Check your ownership and permissions.

-*   IF YOU ARE USING FIVE version less than 1.2 (common with Zope 2.8.x / Plone 2.1.x), delete or rename "configure.zcml".
-Otherwise, you will experience a variety of problems (e.g., missing component) in portal operation.
-    (Note that it's also an option to upgrade your version of Five to version 1.2.)

 Either Method Final Steps
 -------------------------